shehraan/shehraan/README.md

 ## 🚀 Favourite Quotes

-"Wealth goes away as it is spent, but knowledge grows upon spending it" – Ibn al-Qayyim
+"If you risk nothing, you risk everything"
+– Rob Moore

-“The only limit is the one you set yourself” – Felix Baumgartner
+“The only limit is the one you set yourself”

-"Your education begins when you leave school" – Robert Kiyosaki
+– Felix Baumgartner

+“To improve is to change; to be perfect is to change often” – Winston Churchill

 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fshehraan&countColor=%2300157e)